Trunpm/MHN-IJCAI22/README.md

   In our paper, level is set to 3 by default.

 # train and test
-run `python train.py` in your terminal.
 The trained models for the action task can be download in [here](https://drive.google.com/file/d/1xf0O5lwEjPqT1xoQL1tvq0q_h6ETImiF/view?usp=sharing).